FLUX-SE/all_docs/documentation/0_Mode.md

 Instrument Mode should be used when dealing with any kind of material other than vocals, whether this originates from an acoustic, analog or digital source recording, as long as it originates from an instrument that is playing individual pitched notes.
 Polyphonic is disabled by default in this mode, and should only be enabled with a true polyphonic recording, such as a guitar or piano playing chords or a melody accompanied by a bass line.
-A mix of two different instruments, each play- ing an independent monophonic line, does not fall into this case, as it involves two different timbres, and the Music mode should therefore be used instead.
+A mix of two different instruments, each playing an independent monophonic line, does not fall into this case, as it involves two different timbres, and the Music mode should therefore be used instead.